conan-io/docs/reference/commands/remote.rst

     optional arguments:
     -h, --help     show this help message and exit
     -v [V]         Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
-    --logger       Show the output with log format, with time, type and message.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger       Show the output with log format, with time, type and message.
-    --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list
+    --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list -f, --force    Force the definition of the remote even if duplicated

 conan remote disable